Antony1060/blog/src/routes/posts/en/the_journey.md

 Currently the tech stack looks like this:
 - Svelte(Kit)
     - the actual web framework
-    - handles SSG, compression and other optimization
+    - handles SSG, compression and other optimizations
 - MDsveX
     - the Svelte version of MDX
     - does Markdown preprocessing <span style="opacity: 0;">; also, has really sometimes poor fu*king typescript support</span>